-Satisfactory Academic Progress (SAP) Policy
+Satisfactory Academic Progress Policy

 All students are required to demonstrate Satisfactory Academic Progress (SAP) toward their educational program.
 The "Maximum time frame" to complete a program is 200 percent of the length of the program.
-"Maximum time frame" (maximum length of time to complete program) is four years.

 A student in Good Standing is an enrolled student who is following a matriculation sequence that meets the maximum time frame for degree completion and who is not on academic probation.